maxiayoub/GitHub-Jenkins-Pipline-ec2/README.md

 # Automated Build and Test with Jenkins on EC2 Instance

+Created this repository as a simple guide to make it easy for everyone who wants to try using pipelines.
 This project aims to set up Jenkins to automatically build and test code changes from a GitHub repository using a Jenkinsfile.
 The Git Flow branching model is applied to manage the development process.

 ## Project Setup